sahib/misc/the-vibes-that-i-summoned/slides.typ

 - This is more of a opinion talk, but I tried to back it up with numbers.
 - I felt the need to give my opinion because I worked now quite a bit with Claude (also on open source projects) and it's impressive - both positively and negatively.
+- I currently have a bit of a love and hate relationship with Claude - it's so helpful in many places and downright destructive in others.
 - Did you get the zauberlehrling-reference in the title slide?
 ```)